SiddH1212/SpecterSeekers/README.md

 Use your right-hand gun to shoot ghosts.

-Ghosts use Unity's NavMesh AI to follow the player in real-time.
+Ghosts use Unity's NavMesh AI to follow the player as they move around in real-time, as well as avoid furniture and obstacles in the player's environment.

 Starting with 5 hearts, you lose a heart when a ghost touches you, and die when all 5 are lost.